roquehomemaster/eBaySalesTool/docs/paths_and_learnings.md

 ---

-This document serves as a reference for paths and learnings in the `eBaySalesTool` project.
+This document serves as a reference for paths and learnings in the `ListFlowHQ` project.
 It should be updated as new insights are gained.